hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 While executing the operations in the Java application, CPU and RAM resources usage will be collected on both client and server applications.
 By doing this we are able to evaluate if there is any significant impact of each JPA library on the Java application and Cassandra server resources usage.

+If you would like to check the results right away, you can jump to the [Results](#results) section below.

 # Implementation
 The Java application implementation was performed to minimize code replication as much as possible.
-However, different `User` classes are required to provide the Java annotations required by each one.
+However, different `User` classes are required to provide the specific Java annotations.
 Thus, the following Figure illustrates how the `User` interface is used to make sure different `User` classes implement the required methods.

 ![Architecture](/assets/cassandra-jpa-example/code_user.svg){: .image-center}
 ***Figure:** Illustration of the `User` implementation.*